marrub--/Lithium/readme.md

 The C code in `source/` is compiled to ACS bytecode with [GDCC](https://github.com/DavidPH/GDCC).
 It can be rather terse at times, and is scarcely commented, but it is hopefully understandable on its own.
 Please note that it is currently not under a free software license.
 You may use it as reference but do not copy code from the project without asking first.

+To compile, generate a build file with `tools/genbuild.rb` and run `ninja`.

 # Licensing

 All of the content and source code in this project is copyrighted unless otherwise stated.
 Respect content creators and do not use it elsewhere without permission.
 See `pk7/credits.txt` for more information.